Dr. Melinda D. Smith

 Jesse is a PhD candidate from Salt Lake City, Utah, where he received his bachelor’s in Biology, with an emphasis in organismal and environmental biology.
 He uses experimental approaches to study mechanisms resulting in plant species codominance in grassland ecosystems, and how such relationships may affect community assembly and ecosystem function using the model tallgrass species Andropogon gerardii and Sorghastrum nutans.
 Jesse is further interested in the effects that environmental factors such as warming, drought, and increased variability in rainfall patterns will have on these mechanisms, and thus whether the stability of codominant relationships may be vulnerable to climate change.

 Kate is a conservation scientist and community ecologist who uses ecology and science communication to address major environmental challenges.
-As a postdoc, Kate will manage and synthesize data collected from DroughtNet—a global network of researchers using the same methods to assess how extreme drought affects grasslands.
-Kate is also committed to encouraging underrepresented groups to pursue careers in the ecological sciences and interested in finding ways to retain these groups.
+As a postdoc, Kate manages various projects that assess how drought affects grasslands in the US (EDGE) and globally (DroughtNet).
+Kate would also like to explore the combined effects of grazing and drought in grassland ecosystems.
+In addition to her research pursuits, Kate is committed to encouraging underrepresented groups to pursue careers in the ecological sciences and interested in finding ways to retain these groups.

 Deron Burkepile, Ph.D. is an Associate Professor at The University of California, Santa Barbara